not1337/pps-stuff/README.md

 You now have a working PTP client that falls back to NTP time in case of PTP failure.

+If the ptpd2 log file shows unexpected
+"Could not verify NTP status  - will keep checking" messages you should try to apply the provided ptpd2 ntp communication patch to the ptpd sources, recompile and try again.
+Fixed the problem for me.
+YMMV.

 The more precise method which can be used for clients that have a NIC with hardware timestamping uses linuxptp and chrony.
 Documentation follows soon.